Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Results and Discussion

 \subsection{The effect of the ion model}

-While the above results were obtained using the ECCR2 ion model with TIP4P/2005 water, additional simulations with other ion and water models show that the overall behavior described in the previous subsection is largely insensitive to the specific choice of the model.
+While the above results were obtained using the ECCR2 ion model with TIP4P/2005 water, additional simulations with other ion and water models show that the overall ionic selectivity behavior described in the previous subsection is largely insensitive to the specific choice of the model.

 Figure \ref{fig4} shows the $j_{i}(r)$, $v_{i}(r)$, and $c_{i}(r)$ profiles for the full-charge ion model (FULL) in comparison with the scaled-charge ion model (ECCR2).
 Our bulk simulations \cite{salman_jml_2025} already indicated that Ca$^{2+}$ coordinates more strongly with water molecules than with Cl$^{-}$ in the FULL model compared to ECCR2.
-A similar situation arises here when O$_{\mathrm{S}}$ is considered as the anion in this II+IW competition.
+A similar situation arises here when O$_{\mathrm{S}}$ is considered to be the anion in this II+IW competition.
 The right panel of Fig.~\ref{fig4} shows that the peak of Ca$^{2+}$ near the wall is a bit farther from the wall for the FULL model (and also lower) than for the ECCR2 model.
-This is the effect of water molecules that bind stronger to the FULL Ca$^{2+}$ ions than to the ECCR2 Ca$^{2+}$ ions thus favoring solvent-separated ion pairs.
+This is the effect of water molecules that bind stronger to the FULL Ca$^{2+}$ ions than to the ECCR2 Ca$^{2+}$ ions, thus favoring solvent-separated ion pairs.

-The conductivity and mobility of the ECCR2 ions are larger than those of the FULL ions due to their smaller charge and less tight water shell.
-Pore selectivity is largely determined by the behavior in the bulk as shown by the practically identical $S_{+}^{*}$ values ($0.93$ vs.\ $0.95$)
+This influences the availability of Ca$^{2+}$ ions in the surface layer, where their mobility, on the other hand, is limited.
+In the bulk-like region, the conductivity and mobility of the ECCR2 ions are larger than those of the FULL ions due to their smaller charge and less tight water-shell.
+Pore selectivity is largely determined by the behavior in the bulk as shown by the very similar $S_{+}^{*}$ values ($0.923$ vs.\ $0.95$)

 Figure \ref{fig5} shows the $j_{i}(r)$, $v_{i}(r)$, and $c_{i}(r)$ profiles for the scaled-charge ion models (ECC, ECCR, ECCR2) with scaled-charge O$_{\mathrm{S}}$ model and TIP4P/2005 water.
 While the overall behavior is the same, some discrepancy is observed in the case of ECCR, which is the scaled-charge ion model with the smallest size.
 This model provides stronger binding between Ca$^{2+}$ and the O$_{\mathrm{S}}$ atom.
 The small Ca$^{2+}$ ion shows a structured behavior near the wall (a double peak is observed) and produces larger densities in the volume region.